thiagocapuano/waves-documentation/en/technical-details/smart-assets.md

 ### 3. Freeze your assets till the certain height

+Here, we just defined a target height variable in order to freeze your assets till that height

 ```js
 let targetHeight = 1500000
 height >= targetHeight
 ```

 ### 4. Require a fee in a certain asset to get a share after each transfer

+Here, we just need to use transfer transaction depending on the asset id:

 ```js
 match tx {